 Today we’ve got a fab guest post from the incredible Jennifer (over at cosyforyou.com) She’s got some awesome ideas for fencing that are both diy and lovely to look at!

-Do you need a fence that doesn’t break the bank?
-Perhaps you need the perfect barrier between your courtyard and your rural garden or maybe you need a complete perimeter fence.
+A growing number of people are choosing composite fencing as an alternative to traditional materials, take a look at the examples on this website www.ecompositeproducts.co.uk/ecomposite-fencing-products/composite-fencing/ to see how they are an aesthetically pleasing way to cut down on fence maintenance.
+However if you are looking for a fence that doesn’t break the bank, perhaps you need the perfect barrier between your courtyard and your rural garden or maybe you need a complete perimeter fence.
 Many of you will relate to needing a fence and searching around for the most cost-effective choice for your garden.

 Honestly, we are still hunting for the best garden fence as I’m not entirely happy with the previous choices we’ve made.
 For that reason, I am providing you with an array of options for you to think about when selecting an economical fence.
 A number of these fences are DIY, although some are budget fences that must be purchased.